 Blueberry muffins are pretty basic.
 They’re the muffin we grew up with, our parents grew up with, hell our grandparents grew up with.
 They’re the wholesome, easy, pantry staple basic recipe.
 But that doesn’t mean we can’t pump it up just a little bit.

 I’m convinced the key to these blueberry muffins being the ones EVERYONE wants to eat, is the sugar I put on top.
-I use demerara sugar.
+I use turbinado or demerara sugar.

 Did you just say “Sugar what?
 What’s wrong with white sugar?”

-Well, Demerara sugar is a really chunky sugar.
+Well, turbinado and demerara sugar are really chunky sugars.
+Turbinado is from the first press of the sugar cane, a bit less sticky, and slightly more flavoured than its demerara sibling.
+Both work great though, just use what you can find.
 It’s the kind you’ll find on top of store bought turnovers and muffins that give you that delicious, sweet crunch on top of things.
 If you can’t find it, just look for a nice and chunky sugar, but don’t substitute plain white sugar.

 Alright, now that I’ve talked your ear off about these blueberry muffins, you’re probably more than ready for the recipe.
 Sorry about that, I can rattle on some times.